DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 > [!lore]+ **The Baron's Grief**
 > The Krezkov family has a secret: ever since a werewolf bit the Krezkov heir eighty years ago, some of the family’s direct descendants have been natural—born lycanthropes.
 Because these descendants are not the product of a union between two werewolves, they are born without the benefits of their curse, which emerges only on the night of the first full moon after their thirteenth birthday.
 >
-> Today, Baron Dmitri Krezkov is a **werewolf**, as is his thirteen—year—old son, Ilya Krezkov.
+> Today, Baron Dmitri Krezkov is a **werewolf**, as is his thirteen-year-old son, Ilya Krezkov.
 Baroness Anna Krezkova, who married into the family, does not share the curse.
-Their eight—year—old daughter, Kala Krezkova, is too young to know whether she also shares the curse.
+Their eight-year-old daughter, Kala Krezkova, is too young to know whether she also shares the curse.
 (Baron Krezkov also has an elder sister, Zuleika Toranescu née Krezkova, a **werewolf** who abdicated her position as heir to join her lover, the **werewolf** Emil Toranescu, as a member of the Lake Baratok werewolf pack fourteen years ago.)
 >
 > Every two weeks, on the night of the full moon, Baroness Krezkova harvests a wolfsbane flower from the shores of Krezk’s blessed pool and brews a *potion of wolfsbane*, which she gives to Baron Krezkov to suppress the curse’s aggression.
 She then locks the Baron in silver shackles in the hidden basement beneath their cottage, where he transforms into a docile wolf at moonrise.
 Until recently, both Ilya and Kala were ignorant as to their family’s true nature, which their parents have kept a careful secret from both the village and their children.
 >